-- Recommend the rules governing those who hold an NCHA Non-Professional card. - Make recommendations regarding Non-Professional classes held at Limited Age Events and Weekend Shows. - 3.
-Make recommendations regarding rules for determining and maintaining Non-Professional eligibility. - Make recommendations on new ideas that will encourage participation and growth of the Non-Professional division. - Publish a Casebook covering these Non-Professional and Amateur rules.
+- 1. Recommend the rules governing those who hold an NCHA Non-Professional card. - 2.
+Make recommendations regarding Non-Professional classes held at Limited Age Events and Weekend Shows. - 3.
+Make recommendations regarding rules for determining and maintaining Non-Professional eligibility.

+4. Make recommendations on new ideas that will encourage participation and growth of the Non-Professional division.